deltaxrobot/deltax_labeling_software/README.md

 ##### 2. Labeling

 * Use left mouse to draw bounding box, right mouse to move the image and mouse wheel to zoom in/out the image.
+* Use `Space` key to return back to the previous step while drawing the bounding box.
 * Rotate the bounding box by using the rotate button in the middle of the direction edge.
 * Resize the bounding box by using the resize button in the corner of the bounding box.
 * Select object class by click on the class name in the class list after drawing the bounding box.